vingt-2/BLAHengine/ReadMe.md

 * A real-time Linear Complementary based constraint solver, with which Mesh to Mesh rigid body collisions are handled.
 * The ground work is laid to add further types of constraints on object.

-* For the kicks, I also implemented a parallelized Physically Based Offline renderer as an Object Component !
-* It implements a parallized Volumetric Photon Mapping renderer, and supports severals bounces on solid and participating media:
+* For kicks, I also implemented a parallelized Physically Based Offline renderer as an Object Component!
+It implements a parallized (CPU) Volumetric Photon Mapping renderer, and supports severals bounces on solid and participating media:

 ![alt tag](https://raw.github.com/vingt-2/BLAengine/master/PBR-VolumetricPhotonMapping.png)

 ===================================

 The demo application "MainDemo" is a quick pot-pourris of the stuff in the engine.
 It populates a scene with objects and let you interact with it.
 It's not very pretty and changes to help test features quickly.